homodudu/Dolphonica/README.md

 ![alt text](https://github.com/homodudu/Dolphonica/blob/master/IMAGES/COVER.png)

 ## Overview
 Dolphonica is a virtual reality demo that was showcased at a digital show and tell event in 2019.
-As a dolphin, the player travels through a futuristic "space aquatic" environment.
+As a dolphin, the player travels through a futuristic "space aquatic" environment, navigating past obstacles.
 The game uses adaptive audio and beat synchronised visuals to create an immersive, auditory-visual experience.

+Dolphonica explores the positive psychological concept of flow, a mental state in which a person is fully immersed in their activity, usually at peak performance.
+Successful level navigation builds up a flow meter which temporarily changes the game aesthetics and rewards the player with invincibility.

 ## Gameplay
 ![alt text](https://github.com/homodudu/Dolphonica/blob/master/IMAGES/GPLAY.png)